comodide/comodide.github.io/tutorial-task1.md

 4. At what time was observation example:observationXX made? (*Temporal Extent* pattern)
 5. Which sensor created example:observationXX? (no pattern)

-Use the following CoModIDE settings:
+For this task, we recommend to use the following CoModIDE settings:

 * **Entity naming:** use target namespace
 * **Module annotations placement:** external